-The number of drug overdoses classified as accidental in Skagit County in 2018 was 24.
-The number of fentanyl related drug overdoses for 2018 was 9.
-This was an increase from 2017 when there was only 1 case found with fentanyl.
-The opioid epidemic continued to be a major focus in Skagit County for 2018.
-Demographic analysis showed males (79% of cases) and Caucasians (83% of cases) to be mostly represented in drug overdose death statistics in Skagit County.
-The age distribution was 18-71 years with the age group 40-59 having the highest number of deaths.
+The number of drug overdoses classified as accidental in Skagit County in 2019 was 18.
+This was the second largest group of accidental deaths.
+There were only 3 fentanyl-related drug overdoses for 2019.
+In 2018, there were 9 deaths certified by Skagit County as fentanyl overdoses.
+The opioid epidemic continued to be a major focus in Skagit County for 2019 and there was an additional concern raised by the community regarding the increase in methamphetamine usage.
+In six (6/18, 33%) of these cases, the cause of death was certified as a mixed drug intoxication involving both heroin and methamphetamine.
+Five (5/18, 27%) were certified as a methamphetamine overdose.
+Demographic analysis showed males (13/18, 72%) of cases) and Caucasians (17/18, 94%) of cases) to be mostly represented in drug overdose death statistics in Skagit County.
+The age distribution was 23-69 years with the age group 26-45 having the highest number of deaths (10/18, 55%).

-Figure 7.
+Figure 8.
 2017-2018 Skagit County Overdose Deaths by Age Groups

 Expanded forensic toxicology testing was performed on suspected drug overdose deaths, allowing confirmation of the cause of death and the identification of both illicit and prescription drug abuse trends in Skagit County.
-Opioids remained the most common category of drugs found on this testing with fentanyl present in 37% of drug overdose deaths.
+Opioids mixed with methamphetamine remained the most common category of drugs found.

 Figure 8.
-2017-2018 Skagit County Overdose Death by Drug Type
+2017-2019 Skagit County Overdose Death by Drug Type